DRIVING FOR WORK – On The Road

 For fleet managers, ensure any Company insurance requirements regarding allowed points on an individual’s license is known and checked against regularly.
 Companies should determine the regularity of checks against the likelihood of a driver being penalised.
 The more a person drives the higher the risk, so a taxi driver or professional driver may need to have their licence checked quarterly or at the least biannually (twice a year).
 Points can be added to a drivers license for any number of infringements, with drivers likely to be disqualified from driving if they reach 12 points on their licence in any three-year period.

-The Provision and Use of Work Equipment Regulations require employers to provide equipment (vehicles in this case) that are suited to the task and to ensure that they are maintained in good working order.
+This requires employers to provide equipment (vehicles in this case) that are suited to the task and to ensure that they are maintained in good working order.

 It also requires the employer to ensure personal equipment (a privately-owned vehicle) used for work purposes is also maintained in good working order which is why you must see evidence that MOT’s and pre-use checks are being conducted, and document this.

-The Smoke Free (Exemptions and Vehicles) Regulations require you to ensure that vehicles are regarded as extensions of the work premise and subsequently kept “Smoke-free”.
+This requires you to ensure that vehicles are regarded as extensions of the work premise and subsequently kept “Smoke-free”.

 “No Smoking” signage must be displayed in separate compartments and any “sharing” of vehicles, even if at different times must be managed sufficiently to ensure that nobody is running the risk of being affected by “second-hand smoke” or passive smoking.